- Venice: Canaletto and His Rivals

 This exhibition is no longer on view at the National Gallery.

-Sponsor: The exhibition is made possible by the Bracco Foundation, which promotes cultural, scientific, and artistic expressions to improve the quality of life.
-It is also made possible through the generous support of the Anna-Maria and Stephen Kellen Foundation.
-Additional support is kindly provided by Sally Engelhard Pingree and The Charles Engelhard Foundation.
-The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Sponsor: The exhibition was made possible by the Bracco Foundation and through the support of the Anna-Maria and Stephen Kellen Foundation.
+Additional support was provided by Sally Engelhard Pingree and The Charles Engelhard Foundation.
+The exhibition was supported by an indemnity from the Federal Council on the Arts and the Humanities.

 Education Resource: Inside Scoop: Canaletto